YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 	   /home/yottadbuser/jnlex/ydb.gld
    yottadbuser@yottadbworkshop:~/jnlex$

-Now create database files using ``mupip create`` (notice that it creates two new database files, and tells you that one file already exists), and turn on journaling for the newly created database files
+Now create database files using :code:`mupip create` (notice that it creates two new database files, and tells you that one file already exists), and turn on journaling for the newly created database files

 .. code-block:: bash